PumaFPV/PMK/README.md

 | 0x07 | Display | send image to display using wifi for faster refresh rate? or store on local mem | 6 | dID 07 imgNumber x y brightness | Display img number n at coordinates x,y and brightness b.
 Might change later |
 | 0x08 | Serial | send up to 8 bytes of data | 10 | dID 08 aa bb cc dd ee ff gg hh | Sending 8 bytes of data |
 | 0x09 |  |  |  |  |  |

+### Serial config - Dongle to PC
+The dongle supports a few serial commands, they only consist on a string, no CR/LF should be send or the command won't be recongnised.
+Here is the list of supported commands:
+- getMacAddress : Returns the dongle MAC address
+- cpu : Returns data about CPU (frequencies, flash size...)
+- version : Returns firmware version and build date
+- power : Return WiFi power output in ESP manner
+- format : Format flash in FatFS format
+- restart : Restarts the dongle
+- l-1 / l7 : Forces current layer to layer x as specified by lx.
+Send l-1 to turn off force layer feature (keypress change layer will reset the force layer)

+### Serial config - Device to PC (TODO)
+Before being able to communicate with the dongle, the device has to know the dongle MAC address, and must own a deviceID.
+You will also need to know the device MAC address to give it to the dongle.
+Here is the list of supported commands:
+- getMacAddress : Returns the device MAC address
+- setDongleMacAddress + dongle MAC address : Set the dongle MAC address in device memory
+- setDeviceID + deviceID : Give the device its ID used to link to configuration file in the dongle

 More info on [Notion](https://swamp-zydeco-907.notion.site/PumaKeyBoard-b41d42fec8c74b02bc73637fae3648d7)